haondt/pipelines/README.md

 - the `auto` entry
   - see [docker-build](#docker-build) for basics, with a caveat:
     - only the `source` and `branch` keys are supported
+- `url`: optional, descrimes the url of the deployment environment

 ## `docs`